Erbprinzliches Palais Dessau: History

 When the later duke Frederick I. of Anhalt moved into the palace on Kavalierstraße after his marriage in 1854, the house once again became the seat of an hereditary prince.
 In 1874, Friedrich moved to the Dessauer Residenzschloss, the Hereditary Prince's Palace was to be extensively renovated.
 However, the building fabric was already in such poor condition and the beams were infested with fungus and wormy that the decision was made to build a new building.
 The demolition began on August 27, 1883, and the earthworks for the new building were carried out in the winter.

 Between 1884 and 1888 a new palace was constructed in the French Renaissance style based on a design by Hermann Ende and Wilhelm Böckmann from Berlin.
 Professor Lessing was commissioned with the interior design and was responsible for the festival and representation rooms.
 The workshop of the wood sculptor Gustav Kuntzsch, Wernigerode, supplied furniture and carvings for the interior.
 A stable was built at the same time as the palace.
 Dukes Frederick I. and Frederick II. lived in the palace one after the other.
 The house now became the ducal palace.

 After the first World War, the palace remained initially with the ducal family, but was transferred to the state in 1926.
 The Dessau municipal council then made the decision to demolish the palace in 1927.
 The city park was created from the free area and the palace gardens behind it.
-The original intention was to build the new Friedrich Theater building here, which burned down in 1922.
+The original intention was to build the new theater on the land to replace the Friedrich Theater building, which burned down in 1922.
 As a result of the global economic crisis in 1929, the theater project was postponed and the new Theater was built at a different location (Friedensplatz) between 1935 and 1938.